ShellyUSA/Hubitat-Drivers/README.md

 Thanks to Scott Grayban for his time and effort developing these device handlers for the Shelly-Hubitat community.

-Shelly smart home products are available for European customers at https://shop.shelly.cloud/ and for US customers at https://shopusa.shelly.cloud/
+Shelly smart home products are available at https://shelly.com

 Below are the drivers for the **old GEN1 devices**